 Weight-loss surgery can help train you to eat less.
 But surgery is only a tool.
 You still have to make the right food choices.

 After surgery, your doctor, nurse, or dietitian will teach you about foods you can eat and foods to avoid.
 It is very important to follow your diet.
 Eating mostly protein, fruits, vegetables, and whole grains will still be the best way to lose weight and keep it off.

-You will still need to stop eating when you are full.
-Eating more after you are full will stretch out your pouch and reduce the amount of weight you lose.
+You will still need to stop eating when you are satisfied.
+Eating until you feel full all the time may stretch out your pouch and reduce the amount of weight you lose.

 You will still need to avoid foods that are high in calories.
 Your doctor or dietitian will likely tell you:

 - DO NOT eat foods that contain a lot of fats, sugar, or carbohydrates.

 - DO NOT drink fluids that have a lot of calories or that contain sugar, fructose, or corn syrup.

 - DO NOT drink carbonated drinks (drinks with bubbles).

 - DO NOT drink alcohol.
 It contains a lot of calories, and does not provide nutrition.